nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_data_model.rst

 .. ug_matter_data_model_desc_start

 The Data Model layer describes the supported remote operations of a Matter node using the concepts of attributes, commands and events, grouped into logical blocks called clusters.
-The clusters included in the Matter specification have well-defined scope and behavior to assure interoperability between Matter nodes developed by different vendors.
+The clusters included in the `Matter Application Cluster Specification <CSA Specifications Download Request_>`_ have well-defined scope and behavior to assure interoperability between Matter nodes developed by different vendors.
 A cluster can be abstract, meaning that it can underlie several device types to reduce the time and cost of introducing new product categories to Matter.

 .. figure:: images/matter_components_DM.svg